Zacknero/my-pwa/README.md

 - News API: https://newsapi.org

 **What to implement**
-- Cache the images of articles and on offline don't work because call external api
+- Complete About Page
+- Block routing when is offline
+- Publish on domain free for testing

-_Build local for testing/prove_
+_Build local for testing/simulate_
 `ng build --prod && lite-server --baseDir dist/my-pwa`